adurimurthy/FintechHW_12_3/README.md

 ## Landscape:

 * What domain of the financial industry is the company in?
   The company is in the wealth management domain.

 * What have been the major trends and innovations of this domain over the last 5-10 years?
-In the last 51-0 Years
+In the last

 Source: Coinbase Wallet Adds Support for .crypto via Unstoppable Domains (aithority.com)